Materials & Craft

 Documentation

-Compliance files for buyer review & customs
+Compliance files for buyer review and customs

 Material Cost Impact Analysis